WHATS HOT

 Indonesia

 In Bali, there are certain taboos which have been passed down throughout the generations.
 For example, when a woman is expecting, her husband must not go out hunting since it will be considered bad luck if he returns with the carcass of an animal that resembles the emerging baby.
 Mocking handicapped people is also considered taboo in Bali, as it’s believed it will cause similar difficulties while giving birth to their babies.
-Also in Bali, pregnant women are strictly not allowed to eat giant octopus (which apparently has something to do with ).
+Also in Bali, pregnant women are strictly not allowed to eat giant octopus (which apparently has something to do with fertility).

 Bolivia